digitalbazaar/eslint-config-digitalbazaar/README.md

 ## eslint-config-digitalbazaar

-This package provides Digital Bazaar's eslint rules as a set of extendable shared configs.
+This package provides eslint rules used by Digital Bazaar as a set of extendable shared configs.

-We have 3 rule sets currently:
+There are 3 rule sets:
-1. eslint-config-digitalbazaar - our base rules for both node and the browser.
+1. eslint-config-digitalbazaar -  Base rules for both node and the browser.
-2. eslint-config-digitalbazaar/vue - our rules for vue projects and browser only.
+2. eslint-config-digitalbazaar/vue -  Rules for Vue projects and browser only.
-3. eslint-config-digitalbazaar/jsdoc - our rules for jsdoc for both node and the browser.
+3. eslint-config-digitalbazaar/jsdoc -  Rules for JSDoc for both node and the browser.

 ## Installation